mvertes/parscan/docs/decisions/ADR-006-native-func-interop.md

   (no reflect overhead).

 **Harder:**
-- `Machine` carries a `funcFields` side-table that must be consulted on every struct func-field read/write, adding indirection.
+- `Machine` carries two func-field side-tables (`funcFields` and `funcFieldsByFuncPtr`) that must be consulted on struct func-field reads/writes, adding two map lookups per access.
 - `WrapFunc`-generated functions hold a reference to the `Machine`, so the machine cannot be garbage-collected while a native callback is live.